Omabekee/hackbio-cancer-internship/Stage-3/README.md

 The analysis workflow, including all steps, detailed methodology,  data preprocessing and results, are comprehensively documented within the [project report](https://github.com/Omabekee/hackbio-cancer-internship/blob/main/Stage-3/report/DGE-ML-for-biomarker-discovery.md).

+### Biological Significance of Top Dysregulated Genes
+In our analysis, we identified three key genes linked to lymphoid leukemia: AKR1C3, ARHGEF11, and AHNAK.

+**AKR1C3** is known to play a role in steroid metabolism and inflammation, and its high levels are connected to resistance to chemotherapy in T-cell Acute Lymphoblastic Leukemia (T-ALL).
+It also affects immune pathways like neutrophil chemotaxis, making it a possible target for therapy (Reddie _et al_., 2022).

+**ARHGEF11** helps control immune cell movement and is tied to natural killer (NK) cell activity.
+This gene could be a useful prognostic marker, particularly for immune responses in leukemia treatment (Park _et al_., 2022).

+**AHNAK** is involved in calcium signaling and immune cell migration.
+Its elevated expression is associated with relapse in T-ALL, and it plays a role in immune surveillance, making it a potential target for therapies (Chiaretti _et al_., 2004).

+Together, these genes provide insight into immune responses and treatment resistance, highlighting their potential for further leukemia research.

 ### Directory Structure